walt-port/prod-e/scripts/README.md

 4. Update this README with information about the new script
 5. Consider adding error handling and logging to ensure reliability
 6. Add a section in this README following the established format
+7. Choose the appropriate language for the script's functionality

 ## Related Documentation